 Use standard evacuating techniques.
-Evacuate the system down to 500 microns and let set for 10 minutes to determine if the system has a refrigerant leak.
-If the evacuation level raises to 1100 microns and stabilizes, then the system has moisture in it and should be dehydrated as GTAC2-5 recommends.
+Evacuate system down to 500 microns and let set for 10 minutes to determine if system has a refrigerant leak.
+If evacuation level raises to 1100 microns and stabilizes, the system has moisture in it and should be dehydrated per GTAC2-5 recommends.

-If the system continues to rise above 1100 microns, then the system has a leak and should be pressurized and leak tested using appropriate techniques as explained in GTAC2-5.
-After evacuating the system, weigh in the specified amount of refrigerant as listed on the unit's rating plate.
+If system continues to rise above 1100 microns, the system has a leak and should be pressurized and leak tested using appropriate techniques as explained in GTAC2-5.
+After evacuating system, weigh in the specified amount of refrigerant as listed on the unit rating plate.